jonnonz1/nz-statute-book/acts/public/1977/citizenship-act-1977.md

 ### 6 Citizenship by birth
-(1) Subject to subsection (2), a person is a New Zealand citizen by birth if— (a) the person was born in New Zealand on or after l January 1949 and before 1 January 2006; or (b) the person was born in New Zealand on or after 1 January 2006, and, at the time of the person's birth, at least 1 of the person's parents was—
+(1) Subject to subsection (2), a person is a New Zealand citizen by birth if— (a) the person was born in New Zealand on or after l January 1949 and before 1 January 2006; or (b) the person was born in New Zealand on or after 1 January 2006, and, at the time of the person's birth, at least one of the person's parents was—
     (i) a New Zealand citizen; or
     (ii) entitled in terms of the Immigration Act 2009 to be in New Zealand indefinitely, or entitled to reside indefinitely in the Cook Islands, Niue, or Tokelau.
 (2) A person shall not be a New Zealand citizen by virtue of this section if, at the time of his birth,—